otwcode/open-doors-code/README.md

         - For Automated Archive, this is in a Perl file called ARCHIVE_DB.pl.
         - For eFiction, it will typically be a MySQL dump in a `.sql` file.
         - Other archive types may store their metadata in a custom database, or in flat HTML files.
-These archives will need bespoke handling for step 01, but are handled as AA from step 02 onward.
+These archives will need bespoke coding or manual processing to create the MySQL tables in step 01.
     1. The story files.
         - For AA, this is usually in a folder called `archive`.
         - For EF, the folder is usually called `stories`.